Riflevolunteer/velo-describe/README.md

 - Add Search feature

-- Split out Node Server to seperate app

 - migrate db to dynamodb ??

-- Make node more stable its shit
+- Nothing to show message ?? in viewsa